Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

 First, take a look at the big picture of DAF growth in recent years:

 We see a clear trend of explosive growth in grant payouts to nonprofits from DAFs since 2018.
-Even amid stock market declines and inflation in 2021 and 2022, DAF grants have still grown as donors continue supporting their favorite causes with funds already allocated for that purpose.
+Even amid stock market declines and inflation, DAF grants have still grown as donors continue supporting their favorite causes with funds already allocated for that purpose.

 How are nonprofits currently approaching DAFs?
 We surveyed nearly 500 nonprofits across the size and mission spectrum to learn more:

 This last point is particularly important—if your nonprofit wants to receive DAF gifts, you must actively seek them out.
-Compare these two graphs:
+Take a look at this graph:

-The first shows the number of DAF gifts received by organizations that actively asked for DAFs, with only 2% receiving none, 28% receiving 100+, and an even spread between.
-The second graph shows a roughly inverse trend for nonprofits that don’t actively ask for DAFs—48% of the respondents reported receiving 5 or fewer gifts.
+The peach bars show the number of DAF gifts received by organizations that actively asked for DAFs, with only 1% receiving none, 19% receiving 100+, and rest receiving 1-100.
+These organizations most commonly received 21-50 DAF gifts in 2024.
+The blue bars show a roughly inverse trend for nonprofits that don’t actively ask for DAFs—42% of the respondents reported receiving 5 or fewer gifts.

 However, the unique challenges of these gifts are what hold many nonprofits back from investing in them.
 60% of nonprofits report DAF donor identification as their biggest hurdle—after all, DAF ownership isn’t publicly available information.
+Meanwhile, 30% of respondents also indicated that too many anonymous donations pose challenges.
 We’ll show you how to navigate this and other challenges below.

 Here are the three biggest reasons why DAFs warrant investment from nonprofits: